magicleap/developer-portal-docs/docs/guides/arcloud/ova.md

 with the Magic Leap devices.
 This allows to set up a Virtual Machine (VM) quickly and access the services without a complex deployment process.
 For this to work certain, compromises had to be taken:

-* the AR Cloud bundle needs to be installed when running the virtual machine for the first time
+* The AR Cloud bundle needs to be installed when running the virtual machine for the first time
-* high-availibility for the services is disabled to limit the required resources
+* High-availability for the services is disabled to limit the required resources
-* the **observability** stack is not installed
+* The **observability** stack is not installed

 The above limitations can be overcome by reconfiguring the infrastructure and services, but it requires additional steps to be taken.

 :::warning Warning
 Taking all the above into consideration, the provided image is not suitable for scalable and fault-tolerant deployments in production environments!
-Instead, it is a means of quickly testing the services and allow connecting the devices right away.
+Instead, it is a means of quickly testing the services and devices.
 :::

 ## Download